ruiying-ocean/cgeniepy/docs/source/auto_examples/plot_timeseries.rst

 Extract and Plot cGENIE Time Series data
 ==============================================

-This example shows how to read in and plot cGENIE time series data
+This example shows how to read in and plot cGENIE time series data.
+The example historical run (1750-2022) is available from https://zenodo.org/records/10575295.

 ..
 GENERATED FROM PYTHON SOURCE LINES 8-24